T: (212) 254-4614

 Volpone

 In February of 2012, the ensembles began training in the classic physical style of Commedia Dell’Arte.
-Our Burmese partners were fascinated by the humor and saw many similarities to the archetypes in classical Burmese theatre.
-We chose to adapt Ben Johnson’s Volpone for modern performance in English and Burmese.
-Act 1 was performed with great success, and we look forward to creating Act 2.
+Our Burmese partners Thukhuma Khayeethe were fascinated by the humor of Commedia and saw many similarities to the archetypes in classical Burmese theatre.
+The two companies chose to adapt Ben Johnson’s Volpone for modern performance in English and Burmese.

-Working in Myanmar since 2009, Bond Street Theatre is committed to Thukhuma Khayeethe, a group of socially conscious, contemporary theatre makers in Yangon.
-We stay in touch with Thila Min and the gang, ever mindful of their progress as artists and humanitarians.
+Working in Myanmar since 2009, Bond Street Theatre works in partnership with and is committed to Thukhuma Khayeethe, a group of socially conscious, contemporary theatre makers in Yangon.

 • 2012 - We continued work on a new production with Thukhuma Khayeethe.
-Our Burmese partners wanted to explore the archetypes and humor of Commedia Dell'Arte, so we chose to work on Ben Johnson's Volpone.
+Our Burmese partners wanted to explore the archetypes and humor of Commedia Dell'Arte, so we chose to work on an adaptation of Ben Johnson's 17th century play Volpone.
 In three weeks, the ensembles created a dual-language version of Act 1 and performed for an invited audience.

 Who we are